finbourne/lusid-sdk-java/sdk/docs/InstrumentsApi.md

         List<String> instrumentPropertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'Instrument' domain to decorate onto   instruments, or from any domain that supports relationships to decorate onto related entities.
 These must have the format {domain}/{scope}/{code}, for example 'Instrument/system/Name'.
         String scope = "default"; // String | The scope in which the instrument lies.
 When not supplied the scope is 'default'.
         List<String> relationshipDefinitionIds = Arrays.asList(); // List<String> | A list of relationship definitions that are used to decorate related entities   onto each instrument in the response.
 These must take the form {relationshipDefinitionScope}/{relationshipDefinitionCode}.
-        String dataModelScope = "dataModelScope_example"; // String | The optional scope of a Hierarchical Data Model to use.
+        String dataModelScope = "dataModelScope_example"; // String | The optional scope of a Custom Data Model to use.
-        String dataModelCode = "dataModelCode_example"; // String | The optional code of a Hierarchical Data Model to use. try {
+        String dataModelCode = "dataModelCode_example"; // String | The optional code of a Custom Data Model to use. try {
             // uncomment the below to set overrides at the request level
             // PagedResourceListOfInstrument result = apiInstance.listInstruments(asAt, effectiveAt, page, sortBy, limit, filter, instrumentPropertyKeys, scope, relationshipDefinitionIds, dataModelScope, dataModelCode).execute(opts);